eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 default repositories with the `--no-default-repositories` option if you want to.

-If `com.example.bar/3.1.4` were in *another* repository, say `http://repo.example.com`, then the command would become
+If `com.example.bar/3.1.4` were in *another* repository, let's say `http://repo.example.com`, then the command would be:

 <!-- lang: bash -->
     ceylon compile